-Jan Papirmeister is a registered nurse who believes in the importance of caring for the whole person, an artist who deeply understands the power of art to inspire, comfort and heal…and is passionate about bringing works of art created by youth into healthcare environments.
-Jan has worked in a variety of nursing specialties – pediatrics, hospice, home health, school health and cancer care navigation.
-While working as a pediatric nurse, Jan would sit and draw with her patients when time allowed.
-As a school nurse, Jan had art supplies available for students to create drawings that decorated the walls of the health office.
-While supporting people living with cancer and their loved ones, Jan was inspired to bring art for comfort and healing into the oncology unit.
-She was awarded a Society for the Arts in Healthcare consultancy grant to bring art carts to patients and their families, and staff on the oncology unit.
-Jan received her first art commission when she was 11 years old, sold notecards with her designs of marine life, historic college buildings and private homes, and donated artwork she created to an environmental organization, a hospice volunteer group and a camp for children with cancer.
-As a volunteer, Jan coordinated an art project with a Walt Whitman High School art teacher and her students who created works of art for healing that were installed in two Fisher Houses at Walter Reed National Military Medical Center in Bethesda, MD.
-This collection of experiences has strengthened Jan’s passion for bringing youth art into healthcare environments.
-As Executive Director of Youth Art For Healing, Jan is dedicated to working collaboratively with schools, hospitals and other healthcare organizations in order to bring works of art created by youth to patients, their loved ones, and healthcare professionals so they too may feel comfort, inspiration and healing during very challenging times.
+Jan Papirmeister is passionate about bringing works of art created by youth into healthcare environments.
+A registered nurse and an artist, Jan believes in caring for the whole person and deeply understands the power of art to inspire, comfort and heal.
+Her nursing experience includes pediatrics, hospice, home health, school health and cancer care navigation.
+While working as a pediatric nurse, Jan would draw with her patients when time allowed.
+As a school nurse, she made art supplies available for students to create drawings that decorated the walls of the health office.
+While supporting people living with cancer, Jan was inspired to bring comforting art into the oncology unit, and received a Society for the Arts in Healthcare consultancy grant focused on art carts with supplies for patients, their families and staff.
+Jan received her first art commission at age 11 years, donated her artworks to a camp for children with cancer, a hospice volunteer organization, and an environmental nonprofit, and sold notecards with her designs of marine life, historic college buildings and private homes.
+As a Fisher House volunteer, Jan coordinated an art project with a Walt Whitman High School art teacher and her students who created beautiful paintings that were installed in two Fisher Houses at Walter Reed National Military Medical Center in Bethesda, MD.
+Jan’s experiences have strengthened her passion and commitment to bring uplifting art created by young people into healthcare environments to comfort, inspire and heal patients, their loved ones, and the staff who care for them.

 Board of Directors